geolffrey/blazor_viz_d3_zoom/README.md

         }
     }

-    // For the purpose of this application
-    // favoring simplicity I will keep
-    // this class in this file and namespace
+    // For this application, favoring simplicity, I will keep the following class in this file and namespace
-    // anyway, this will be used in this context only
-    // We will work on it later.
+    // and will be used in this context only.
+We will work on it later.

     public sealed class BrowserDimmensions
     {
         public int Width { get; set; } = default!;